Table of Contents

 - Treat people well no matter what.
-Partnerships are very important especially right now, in times of a global pandemic.
+Partnerships are very important, and can even be irreplaceable.

 Easily implement minimum order quantity with ShipBob

-ShipBob is a leading 3PL that fulfils DTC ecommerce orders and even some B2B ecommerce orders for merchants.
+ShipBob is a leading omnifulfilment platform that fulfils DTC and B2B ecommerce orders for merchants.

 ShipBob’s software, algorithm, and analytics work together to help you make better data-driven decisions to optimise the supply chain.